How to work with Views and the Modern Advanced Find in Dynamics 365

 • Deactivate

-After choosing the Share option you will be taken to a new menu where you can add Users and Teams you wish to share the Personal View with.
+After choosing the share option you will be taken to a new menu where you can add users and teams you wish to share the personal view with.

 With these new changes to how views work in Dynamics 365, creating, deleting and sharing views has been streamlined and brought in line with the modern Unified Interface of Dynamics 365.

-Changes to Dynamics 365 Advanced Find:
+Changes to Dynamics 365 Advanced Find

 As briefly mentioned at the start of this blog post, Microsoft has replaced the legacy Advanced Find feature across Model-Driven apps, with an updated version.
 This is a significant change as it has been a long time since this feature was updated, despite the rollout of the Unified Interface in recent years.